 If you are considering antidepressants, check with your doctor to make sure the new prescription will not interfere with other treatments.
 Certain medications can negatively interact with cancer treatments or other prescriptions.
 Before beginning any new medicine, make sure it does not affect other treatments, and make sure you understand all potential side effects.

-In addition to medicine, or instead of it, seeing a psychologist or joining a support group can help.
+In addition to medicine, or instead of it, seeing a mental health professional or joining a support group can help.
 Group therapy is a good choice for someone dealing with new emotions.
 It can help someone express and validate feelings.
 Choose a group that suits your needs.
-Visit The Mesothelioma Center's support group page for more information about group therapy and to receive help finding a meeting near you.
+Visit The Mesothelioma Center’s support group page for more information about group therapy and to receive help finding a meeting near you.
 The Mesothelioma Caregivers Support Community is available as a private group exclusively for caregivers.

 Similarly, one-on-one therapy can help you mentally cope with your new situation.
 Find a therapist who is familiar with cancer care.
 One recent study by Cancer Research UK found that patients did better emotionally when they received counseling from cancer professionals.
 The 2008 study was performed with 200 cancer patients suffering from depression.
 Half received antidepressants and mental health referrals.
 The other half received this standard care in addition to several counseling sessions with a trained cancer nurse, called “Depression Care for People with Cancer” (DCPC).
 Patients who received the DCPC care package showed a 23 percent lower rate of depression than those receiving standard care.